How to sleep better when pregnant?

-Avoid sleeping on your back, which can put the weight of the uterus on your spine and back muscles.
-But don't worry if you wake up on your back, use pillows.
-Carefully placed pillows can help you feel comfortable.
-Try placing a pillow between your bent knees or under your abdomen.
+This position can put the weight of the uterus on your spine and back muscles, which can be uncomfortable and even dangerous.
+If you do wake up on your back, use pillows to make yourself more comfortable.
+Place a pillow between your bent knees or under your abdomen for extra support.
+For more chronic sleep problems, lifestyle changes can help.

 Rogelio Guffey